Discover 33 Delightful Things to Do in Mallorca, Spain!

 4) Visit the Joan Miro Museum

-The surrealist artist Joan Miro married Pilar Juncosa, a Mallorcan, in Palma in 1929 and later settled down with her in Palma de Mallorca.
+The surrealist master Joan Miro married Pilar Juncosa, a Mallorcan, in 1929 and later settled down with her in Palma de Mallorca.

-Set atop a hill overlooking gardens and the sea, this museum houses more than 6,000 pieces of Miro’s art work.
-You can see unfinished paintings, as well as sculptures and graphics.
+Set atop a hill overlooking gardens and the sea, the museum showcases more than 6,000 pieces of Miro’s works, from unfinished canvases to bold sculptures and playful graphics.

-The displays are set out in a way that looks as if Miro just put his paintbrush down and wandered off for lunch.
+The way the displays are arranged makes it look as if Miro just put his paintbrush down and wandered off for lunch.

 5) Stroll the Jardines de S’Hort del Rei